domfarolino/algorithms/src/datastructures/SLL/README.md

 # Singly Linked List

-A singly linked list is a datastructure similar to a vector however the elements are not stored contiguously.
+A singly linked list is a data structure similar to a vector, however, the elements are not stored contiguously.
 The nature of this storage affects the complexities of some of the abstract operations.
-For example, `addToFront` (equivalent to `push_front`) is `O(1)`, and there is no indexing.
+For example, `addToFront` (equivalent to `push_front`) is `O(1)` and there is no indexing.
 "Indexing" must be done with iteration which is `O(n)`.
 Singly linked lists work by maintaining an internal list with `head` and
-`tail` pointers as well as an internal `_size` variable to keep track of the current list length.
-In all of our operations it is imporant to maintain certain invariants, such as
+`tail` pointers, as well as an internal `_size` variable to keep track of the current list length.
+In all of our operations, it is important to maintain certain invariants, such as:

  - Ensuring whenever the `head` is `NULL`, the `tail` is also `NULL` and vice versa so that when iterating from head to tail, we iterate only over safe memory.
- - When adding and removing nodes from a list, if at all we bring the list down to a single element, the `head` and `tail` pointers *must* be equal.
+ - When adding and removing nodes from a list, if we ever bring the list down to a single element, the `head` and `tail` pointers *must* be equal.
  - At any given point where the `tail` is not `NULL`, `tail->next` should always equal `NULL`, again for safe iteration.
  - The internal `_size` variable is updated appropriately when nodes are added and removed from the list.

-The singly linked list is a very important datastructure and is usually the underlying implementation for both stacks and queues.
+The singly linked list is a very important data structure and is usually the underlying implementation for both stacks and queues.

 ## Supported operations